The Forsyte Saga

-The Forsyte Saga, first published under that title in 1922, is a series of three novels and two interludes published between 1906 and 1921 by the English author John Galsworthy, who won the Nobel Prize in Literature.
+The Forsyte Saga, first published under that title in 1922, is a series of three novels and two interludes published between 1906 and 1921 by the English author John Galsworthy, who won the 1932 Nobel Prize in Literature.
 They chronicle the vicissitudes of the leading members of a large upper-middle-class English family that is similar to Galsworthy's.
 Only a few generations removed from their farmer ancestors, its members are keenly aware of their status as "new money".
 The main character, the solicitor and connoisseur Soames Forsyte, sees himself as a "man of property" by virtue of his ability to accumulate material possessions, but that does not succeed in bringing him pleasure.

 Separate sections of the saga, as well as the lengthy story in its entirety, have been adapted for cinema and television.
 The Man of Property, the first book, was adapted in 1949 by Hollywood as That Forsyte Woman, starring Errol Flynn, Greer Garson, Walter Pidgeon, and Robert Young.
 In 1967, the BBC produced a popular 26-part serial that dramatised The Forsyte Saga and a subsequent trilogy concerning the Forsytes, A Modern Comedy.
 In 2002 Granada Television produced two series for the ITV network: The Forsyte Saga and The Forsyte Saga: To Let.
 Both made runs in the US as parts of Masterpiece Theatre.
 In 2003, The Forsyte Saga was listed as #123 on the BBC's The Big Read poll of the UK's "best-loved novel".

 Following The Forsyte Saga, Galsworthy wrote two more trilogies and several more interludes based around the titular family.
 The resulting series is collectively titled The Forsyte Chronicles.

 Books

 The Man of Property (1906)

 In this first novel of the Forsyte Saga, after introducing us to the impressive array of Forsytes headed by the formidable Aunt Ann, Galsworthy moves into the main action of the saga by detailing Soames Forsyte's desire to own things, including his beautiful wife, Irene Forsyte (née Heron).
 The character of Irene is based upon Galsworthy's wife Ada Galsworthy.
-Forsyte is jealous of her friendships and wants her to be his alone.
-He concocts a plan to move her to a house he is having built at Robin Hill, away from everyone she knows and cares for.
-She resists his grasping intentions, and falls in love with the architect Philip Bosinney, who has been engaged by Soames to build the house.
-Bosinney returns her love, although he is the fiancé of her young friend June Forsyte, the daughter of Soames's estranged cousin "Young" Jolyon.
+Soames is jealous of Irene's friendships and wants her to be his alone.
+He concocts a plan to move Irene to a house he is having built at Robin Hill, away from everyone she knows and cares for.
+Irene resists his grasping intentions, and falls in love with the architect Philip Bosinney, who has been engaged by Soames to build the house.
+Bosinney returns Irene's love, although he is the fiancé of her young friend June Forsyte, the daughter of Soames's estranged cousin "Young" Jolyon.
 There is no happy ending: Irene leaves Soames after he asserts what he perceives to be his ultimate right on his property by raping her, and Bosinney dies under the wheels of a bus after being driven frantic by the news of the rape.